 Laughter Ambassador and Laughter Yoga Master Trainer Lotte Mikkelsen welcomes you to the Laughter Yoga in London and UK website where you can read Laughter Yoga stories which started in 2002 when Lotte and Julie Whitehead started sharing Laughter Yoga around the UK, and have continued to grow, expand, and touch the nation with Laughter Yoga and happiness ripples for groups and individuals.

 Please get in touch on firstname.lastname@example.org to discuss what you would like for your Laughter Yoga experience.

 Welcome to the place where your event is at the heart of our Laughter Yoga workshops, seminars, conferences, taster sessions, hen parties, staff training, and other events you may organise.

 This is Laughter Yoga in the UK – big on Laughter Yoga Training in London, St. Albans, Hemel Hempstead, Preston, Bristol, Durham and Online.

 With decades of experience in delivering Laughter Yoga workshops and training you have reached the Experts in this field, real people who have experienced real life changes through the practice of Laughter Yoga,

-- Lotte Mikkelsen, Laughter Ambassador and Laughter Yoga Master Trainer
+- Lotte Mikkelsen, Laughter Ambassador and the Laughter Yoga Master Trainer in the UK